kerryjiang/ChatMesh/README.md

 - Each client connects with a `peerUsername`, and the server only routes that conversation's messages.
 - Message payloads are JSON serialized and include system, chat, join, and leave events.
 - Chat messages can optionally be encrypted end-to-end between two peers with a shared message encryption key.
+- Clients reconnect with `lastMessageId` so unread conversation messages can resume without replaying already-read ones.
 - The same routing model can be used for user chat, AI agent dispatching, or hybrid user/agent communication.
 - You can deploy your own private communication server and keep agent traffic within your own environment.